UNINETTSigma2/documentation/newjobs/fram_job_scripts.md

 _Optimist_ jobs are specified just like _normal_ jobs, except that they also must must specify `--qos=optimist`, and should *not* specify wall time limit.
 They run on the same nodes as *normal* jobs.
-They get lower priority than other jobs, but can start as soon as there are free resources.
-However, when any other job needs its resources, the _optimist_ job is stopped and put back on the job queue.
-Therefore, all _optimist_ jobs must use checkpointing, and access to run _optimist_ jobs will only be given to projects that demonstrate that they can use checkpointing.

-An _optimist_ job will only be scheduled if there are free resources at least 30 minutes when the job is considered for scheduling.
+An _optimist_ job can be scheduled if there are free resources at least 30 minutes when the job is considered for scheduling.
 However, it can be requeued before 30 minutes have passed, so there is no gurarantee of a minimum run time.
 When an _optimist_ job is requeued, it is first sent a `SIGTERM` signal.
 This can be trapped in order to trigger a checkpoint.
 After 30 seconds, the job receives a `SIGKILL` signal, which cannot be trapped.

-To be able submit `optimist` jobs the project has to send a request to Sigma2 to get an optimist quota.

 A simple _optimist_ job specification might be: